phetsims/phet-info/web-dev-intern-setup.md

     Press enter 4 times, leave the file path as default and the password blank.

 3. Copy the contents of ~/.ssh/id_rsa.pub from the VM to ~/.ssh/authorized_keys on figaro.
-4. You should now be able to sync the local VM database with figaro by running ~/Desktop/sync.sh (or get the script from Aaron)
+4. You should now be able to sync the local VM database and document root with figaro by running ~/Desktop/sync.sh.

 ######Common commands on the VM:
 * logs = displays the last 10 lines of the Tomcat logfile and appends it to the console in real time.
 * apps = cd to the tomcat7 directory
 * restart = restarts the varnish service (clears static cache)
 * /var/lib/tomcat7/webapps/restart.sh = Delete unpacked files from war and restart tomcat service
 * deploy = Rebuilds application from war.
-Needs to be run after restart.sh
+Needs to be run after apps/restart.sh

 ####Setup IntelliJ Idea
 ######Initial Setup
-1. Sign up for a jetbrains account at the link provided by PhET (Ask Aaron).
+1. Sign up for a jetbrains account at the link provided by PhET (Ask the PhET operations manager).
 2. Download the IntelliJ Idea Ultimate edition https://www.jetbrains.com/idea/download/
 3. On initial launch, sign in with your Jetbrains username and password.